 Students are permitted to have a cell phone at school.
-However, cell phones are to be turned off and must not ring or vibrate during the school day.
-Phones are to be stored in lockers or out of sight; teachers may request that students place cell phones in a basket or box at the beginning of each class period and retrieve it at the end.
-Phone calls or texting are not allowed during school hours without teacher permission.
+However, cell phones are to be stored out of sight, and must not ring or vibrate during the school day.
+Phone calls or texting are not allowed during school hours without explicit teacher permission.
 We ask parents/guardians to refrain from calling or texting their students during school hours.
 Students who text or use their cell phone for any purpose during school hours without permission will have their phone confiscated until the end of the day.
 Repeated misuse of cell phone and texting will result in a loss of the privilege of having a phone in school.